How to Make a Prototype - Turning Your Idea into Reality

 Once the concept is clear, the next step in how to make a prototype is creating a 3D model.
 At GID Company, we use advanced CAD (Computer-Aided Design) software to bring your idea to life digitally.
 This 3D model allows you to visualize the product from all angles, ensuring that the design is functional and meets your needs before any physical prototype is made.

 During this phase, we also determine the materials that will best suit your product’s function and design.
-Whether your prototype needs to be lightweight, durable, or flexible, GID’s team can recommend the ideal material for your project.
+Whether your prototype needs to be lightweight, durable, or flexible, GID Company’s team can recommend the ideal material for your project.

 A prototype example of our work involves designing a high-precision 3D model for a medical device startup in Florida.
 The 3D model allowed the client to make critical adjustments before moving on to the production of the physical prototype.